leesangji5/Lab/README.md

-#Kernel, Shell
+# Kernel, Shell

-*kernel: the kernel is the core component that manages hardware resources and facilitates communication between hardware and software.
+kernel: the kernel is the core component that manages hardware resources and facilitates communication between hardware and software.

-*shell*:  the shell is a user interface that allows users to interact with the kernel, CLI or GUI
+shell:  the shell is a user interface that allows users to interact with the kernel, CLI or GUI

 shell commands